-- There are no unadjusted audit differences. - We agreed presentational changes to all three financial statements with officers.
-These changes mainly related to compliance with the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18. - We are not seeking any specific management representations beyond those considered as standard for any of the three Committees; - · We reviewed the Narrative Reports and Annual Governance Statements and have no matters to raise with you.
+- There are no unadjusted audit differences. - We agreed one audit adjustment relating to the net pension liability that was made following the McCloud and Sargeant Court ruling and minor presentational changes to all three financial statements with officers. - We are not seeking any specific management representations beyond those considered as standard for any of the three Committees; - We reviewed the Narrative Reports and Annual Governance Statements and have no matters to raise.